Table of Contents

 It appears at the bottom of the screen:

-This warning appears because, by default, the app can run without being on-site.
+This warning appears because, under the default configuration, the app can run without being on-site.
 It has a slight impact on the app's performance.
-If you happen to be using it on-site, you can modify the MegaTracker configuration before building.
+If you are using it on-site, you can modify the MegaTracker configuration before building.

 2. Diagnostic information

-It appears at the top of the screen and is used to understand the session's status and issues.
-It is recommended to keep it displayed during development and testing:
+It appears at the top of the screen and is used to understand the session status and issues.
+It is recommended to keep it displayed during development and testing phases:

-You can refer to Diagnostic information in the scene to quickly learn how to configure and use this diagnostic information.
+You can refer to Diagnostic information in the scene to quickly understand how to configure and use this diagnostic information.

 Congratulations!
-By following the steps above, you have successfully run the core samples of EasyAR Mega in 10 minutes, experiencing the charm of spatial positioning and AR content overlay firsthand.
+By following the steps above, you have successfully run the core sample of EasyAR Mega within 10-minutes, personally experiencing the charm of spatial localization and AR content overlay.

 Now that you have mastered the basics.
-If you want to:
+If you wish to:

 • Build more stable and efficient AR applications